 Regional coordination essential for effective crisis mitigation in the Arab region

 The Secretary-General of the League of Arab States (LAS), HE Nabil Al-Araby, and the Prime Minister of Jordan, HE Abdallah EnNssour, inaugurated the event together with UN Assistant Secretary-General and Director of the United Nations Development Programme’s (UNDP) Regional Bureau for Arab States, Sima Bahous, and Agostino Miozzo, Managing Director of the Crisis Response Department in the European External Action Service (EEAS).
-The event is hosted by the Jordanian National Center for Security and Crisis Management.
+The event was hosted by the Jordanian National Center for Security and Crisis Management.

 “In our current Arab reality, we cannot afford any limitations to our national and regional capacities to anticipate, analyse, prevent and respond to threats to sustainable human development and stability posed by natural and man-made disasters,” stressed Secretary-General Al-Araby.
 “We are leading by example and building the League’s capacity in this domain with resolve and persistence.”